martindegia/MECH-M-3-IIoT/readme.md

 # cloud

-adjust settings/password in `src/cloud/telegraf/telegraf-blueprint.conf` and copy it to `src/cloud/telegraf/telegraf.conf`
+adjust settings/password in `CHANGE-ENV-FILE` and rename it to `.env`.

 run containers with: